openshift/training/beta-2-setup.md

     systemctl start openshift-master; systemctl start openshift-sdn-master;\
     systemctl start openshift-sdn-node;

+### Watching Logs
+RHEL 7 uses `systemd` and `journal`.
+As such, looking at logs is not a matter of `/var/log/messages` any longer.
+You will need to use `journalctl`.

+Since we are running all of the components in higher loglevels, it is suggested that you use your terminal emulator to set up windows for each process.
+If you are familiar with the Ruby Gem, `tmuxinator`, there is a config file in the training repository.
+Otherwise, you should run each of the following in its own
+window:

+    journalctl -f -u openshift-master
+    journalctl -f -u openshift-node
+    journalctl -f -u openshift-sdn-master
+    journalctl -f -u openshift-sdn-node

+**Note: You will want to do this on the other nodes as they are added, but you will not need the `master`-related services.
+These instructions will not appear again.**

 ### Running the Router
 Networking in OpenShift v3 is quite complex.
 Suffice it to say that, while it is easy to get a complete "multi-tier" "application" deployed, reaching it from